frednovack/spree_avatar/README.md

 # Sss Avatar
 This is a ROR plugin to use with https://github.com/MateoLa/Spree_Social_Sales.
-Adds a gravatar to the SSS user account.
+Adds an avatar to the SSS user account.

 ## Installation
 Add this line to your application's Gemfile: